onqtam/headjack/src/organizing_information.md

 1. **Discoverability** - the better you annotate your thought-graph with well-known & widely used semantic web concepts & ontologies - the easier it will be to discover your content.
 People don't put #hashtags without a good reason (even though they are extremely limited).

-1. The [NYT](https://www.nytimes.com/) & [FT](https://www.ft.com/) have their own proprietary knowledge graphs but they publish simply text. **Analysis** of journalism is at the level of word use frequency throughout time.
-Imagine the introspection possible if everything was expressed as thought-graphs and was interlinked.
+1. The [NYT](https://www.nytimes.com/) & [FT](https://www.ft.com/) have their own proprietary knowledge graphs but they publish only plain text. **Analysis** of journalism is at the level of word use frequency throughout time.

     > "It's clearly visible in [@DavidRozado](https://twitter.com/DavidRozado)'s word frequency graphs.
 They change a lot faster than usage.
 Injustice, for example, was not invented in 2013." - [Paul Graham](https://twitter.com/paulg/status/1272593601932013568)